Home » PowerShell » Export Ad User to CSV in PowerShell

 Organizational Unit (OU) is a container in the Active Directory containing users, computers, and groups.

-Use Get-AdUser in PowerShell to export users from active directory OU to CSV file, as below
+Use Get-AdUser in PowerShell to export users from the active directory OU to the CSV file, as below

 Get-ADUser -Filter * -SearchBase "OU=HR,DC=SHELLPRO,DC=LOCAL" -Properties * | Select Name,EMailAddress,DisplayName | Export-Csv -Path D:\adusers-export.csv -NoTypeInformation